Planning a vacation to Boston? Our local experts put together a list of our top things to do in Boston with kids.

 With 70 international exhibits hosting diverse habitats, you’ll feel like you’re in the tropics while still looking out on the magnificent Boston Harbor.

-The New England Aquarium also has a unique gift shop to visit and several dining options.
+The New England Aquarium also has a unique gift shop to visit and several dining options in close proximity.

 This part-land, part-water adventure is one of Boston’s most famous tours.
 After all, you can’t miss the colorful duck-shaped vehicles filled with quacking passengers!